slowSort/slowSort.github.io/_posts/2023-11-03-embeddings.md

 ### Where we started

+Users would provide a page title they wanted to use for their new process.
+We returned to the user a list of relevant example templates based on that page title.

-Previously, we provided the title of a new page and all of our template names to GPT.
+Previously, we provided the title of a new page and all of our template titles to GPT.
 We then asked it to return a JSON formatted list of similar templates.

 For example, with the suggested title  “How to call a customer” we get back the following: